Deutschlandstipendium

 • Internship with the current sponsor: Scholarship remains in place.

-• Long-term (longer than 8 weeks, full-time): RUB reserves the right to discontinue the scholarship and to reclaim any excess scholarship funds paid.
+• Long-term (longer than 8 weeks, full-time): RUB reserves the right to end the scholarship and to reclaim any overpayment of scholarship funds.

 Study abroad